03difoha/AppsFromScratch/sessions/01/README.md

 > Take a couple of minutes to quickly make your own fancy logo.

-> To place your logo in your HTML document create an `img` element inside the first `section`. `img` element doesn't need a closing tag (it's one of the exceptions to the general rule of closing tags).
+> To place your logo in your HTML document create an `img` element inside the first `section`. `img` elements don't need closing tags (it's one of the exceptions to the general rule of closing tags).

 > ```html
 <section>